Robin Frijns

-Robin Frijns (born 7 August 1991) is a Dutch motor racing driver.
-He is the 2012 Formula Renault 3.5 Series champion, and the first driver to have won the series in his debut season since Robert Kubica in 2005.
-Frijns is currently competing in Formula E driving for Team ABT and in the FIA World Endurance Championship for Team WRT.
-Frijns achieved his first Formula E podium finish in his second outing in the category, and claimed his maiden victory at the 2019 Paris E-Prix.
-In 2021 Frijns won the 24 Hours of Le Mans in the LMP2 class driving for Team WRT, alongside Ferdinand von Habsburg and Charles Milesi.
+Robin Christiaan Maria Frijns (born 7 August 1991) is a Dutch racing driver. who most recenty competes in Formula E with Envision Racing, and in the FIA World Endurance Championship for Team WRT as part of the BMW factory driver lineup.

-Career
+Frijns has achieved successes throughout multiple single-seater and sportscar racing disciplines.
+This includes debut-year titles in the Formula Renault Eurocup and Formula Renault 3.5 Series, race wins in Formula E and the DTM, the 2017 Blancpain GT Series Sprint Cup championship, as well as the 24 Hours of Le Mans and WEC titles in the LMP2 class in 2021.

+Junior racing career

 Karting

 Born in Maastricht, Netherlands, Frijns has been an active kart racer in Belgium and France.
 In 2008, he finished third in the KF2 European Championship category and runner-up in the French Championship, at the same level.

 Formula BMW

 Frijns began his formula racing career in the 2009 Formula BMW Europe season with Josef Kaufmann Racing.
 He finished third overall in the championship, with a win at Silverstone and six podiums.
 He also finished as the highest-placed rookie in the championship.